I'm a provider

 Clinical Diagnosis of Lactase Insufficiency

 Mucosal biopsy of the duodenum followed by biochemical lactase assay to directly measure lactase activity is the reference standard for diagnosis of lactase insufficiency.
-This approach may also exclude other causes of secondary lactose malabsorption through endoscopy.
-However, this approach is limited in utility due to the invasiveness of the procedure and the patchy expression of lactase in the duodenum.
+Although this approach may also exclude other causes of secondary lactose malabsorption, utility is limited due to the invasiveness of the procedure and the patchy expression of lactase in the duodenum.

 Two common alternatives to this direct method of measuring lactase level are the hydrogen breath test (HBT) and lactose tolerance blood test (LTT) which measure lactose malabsorption.
 Because lactose malabsorption is nearly always attributable to lactase insufficiency, this can typically be imputed from measurements of lactose malabsorption.